-We ask that you request a 1-km square/s (e.g. TG1243) to survey through our Norfolk or southern Scotland sign up maps.
+We ask that you request a 1-km square/s (e.g. TG1243) to survey through our Norfolk sign up map.

 You may need to ask permission to access private land on your square, and a standard letter requesting access can be obtained.

 The most valuable information comes from squares that are surveyed over a number of years, as this consistency allows bat distribution and numbers to be accurately compared.
 We would therefore be pleased if you could consider your 1-km square a long-term project.

 Importantly the success of this project is dependent on volunteers picking up, using, and returning the detector to the regional bat monitoring centre as arranged.
 Please return the detector if you are unable to carry out a survey, so there are not periods when the detector is not being used.
 Please also report any problem with the equipment as soon as possible.

 Recording form – When you borrow the equipment, this will include a field recording sheet.
 It is extremely important that the field recording sheet is completed and returned to the BTO using the supplied FREEPOST envelope, along an equipment check-list with the SD memory card containing recordings in the provided plastic storage case when you have completed the survey.

 The field recording sheet will ask you to record the dates that the detector was left out to record, and the grid reference (point location) identifying where the detector was left out to record on each night.

 If you have a GPS, please use this to determine the grid reference to show where the detector was left out each night, or use the quick map viewer to allow us to identify (as closely as possible) where the detector was left out on each night, but substituting ‘TL8585’ with the grid reference for your own square.
 Where possible please record an OS grid reference e.g. TL 85015 86014 (ideally a two letter, ten number grid reference).